Yumika Hayashi: Life and career

 By mid-1996, another V&R Planning director, Katsuyuki Hirano (who was married) had replaced Company Matsuo as Hayashi's lover and the two of them traveled to the north of Japan in July 1996 on a bike trip.
 Hirano produced an AV version of their trip titled Tokyo - Rebun 41-day Adultery Bicycle Touring Trip and later in 1997 edited a mainstream documentary on the trip entitled Yumika.
 Hayashi received credit for the shooting of the film, and Hirano was Hayashi's co-star.
 In 1998, she was again working in television in the NHK TV drama Blue Fireworks (青い花火 or Aoi Hanabi) broadcast on November 28, 1998.
 Hayashi also appeared in director Yōichirō Takahashi's drama Nichiyōbi wa Owaranai (日曜日は終わらない) which originally aired on NHK TV as a High-Definition satellite TV broadcast on October 21, 1999.
 It was subsequently shown as Sunday's Dream (1999) at the 53rd Cannes Film Festival, and won the FIPRESCI Prize at the Chicago International Film Festival.
 In their review of the film, midnighteye.com commented, "The big surprise is that former porn star Yumika Hayashi is also very good as the happy-go-lucky Sachiko".

 As one of the top erotic actresses of her day, Hayashi was invited to the Cinequint theater in Shibuya to speak at a woman's-only night showing of pink films in March 2002.
 Similar events had attracted a large audience of young women.
 On the subject of women viewing her films, Hayashi told the weekly Shūkan Bunshun, "To be honest, I've never really thought about whether my movies were being watched by men or women.
 We always presume that only guys are going to turn them on...
 Still, this'll be a great chance for girls to get to know about the porno movie industry.
 I think the most enjoyable part of the night is going to be the questions asked after the films are over.
 I wonder what the girls are going to ask me?"

-At the 17th Pink Grand Prix awards, for the year of 2004, Hayashi won the "Best Actress" award for her performance in Lunch Box aka Mature Woman: Rutting Ball-Play (熟女・発情 タマしゃぶり, Jukujō: hatsujō tamashaburi).
+At the 17th Pink Grand Prix awards, for the year of 2004, Hayashi won the "Best Actress" award for her performance in Lunch Box a.k.a.
+Mature Woman: Rutting Ball-Play (熟女・発情 タマしゃぶり, Jukujō: hatsujō tamashaburi).
 Hayashi's prolific career earned her a reputation as an "iron woman" of Japanese erotic cinema, and after her death, the weekly Shūkan Taishū wrote that Hayashi's 180 filmed appearances deserved mention in the Guinness World Records.
 At the Pink Grand Prix for 2005 she was given a special Career Award for Achievement as an Actress.